top of page

 Insights & Research Releases

 The Transformation Guild fields The Four Currents Transformation Readiness Assessment each quarter to track current challenges organizations face related to transformation.
-This report highlights the insights developed in analyzing responses from over 1300 employees representing a cross-section of individual contributors, middle managers, and senior leaders from different industries as well as different types and sizes of organizations.
+This report highlights the insights developed in analyzing responses from approximately 1500 employees representing a cross-section of individual contributors, middle managers, and senior leaders from different industries as well as different types and sizes of organizations.

 Our data highlights significant (and perhaps surprising) disparities in confidence and alignment within organizations.